C4ptainCrunch/thesis/source/index.rst

 We can also see that the game is a two player zero-sum game.

+.. todo:: This section is not done and will be heavily reworked.
+The following block of text is copied from "A Survey of Monte Carlo Tree Search Methods" and should not be in the finished document.

-1) Combinatorial Games: Games are classified by the fol- lowing properties:
+> 1) Combinatorial Games: Games are classified by the fol- lowing properties:
 • zero sum: whether the reward to all players sums to zero (in the two-player case, whether players are in strict com-